MohammadrezaFarahmand/Gallery/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 The page will reload if you make edit
-You will also see any lint errors in the consol
+You will also see any lint errors in the conso
 ### `npm test
 Launches the test runner in the interactive wach mod See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.